Unconventional orbital currents and torques due to ferro-rotational orbital textures: Abstract

 \section{Abstract}

-Generation of orbital angular momentum has become important to effectuate new ways to address switchable magnetic devices.
-Here, we demonstrate the electrical generation of unconventional orbital currents in ferro-rotational systems through an intrinsic, nonrelativistic mechanism associated with an electric hexadecapole moment.
-These rotation-induced orbital currents are examined using tight-binding models, and we also provide first-principles calculations for the ferro-rotational material TiAu$_4$.
+Orbital angular momentum transport has emerged as a promising route for manipulating magnetic devices, yet its generation has largely relied on the conventional orbital Hall effect.
+Here, we show that ferro-rotational order enables the electrical generation of unconventional orbital currents.
+These orbital currents represent the orbital counterparts of spin currents due to ferromagnetic order, but arise from rotation-induced symmetry breaking rather than time-reversal symmetry breaking or spin-orbit coupling.
+Using tight-binding models, we identify the underlying intrinsic, nonrelativistic mechanism categorized as an electric hexadecapole moment and corroborate our findings with first-principles calculations for the ferro-rotational material TiAu$_4$.
+We further show that these rotation-induced orbital currents lead to surface orbital accumulation and unconventional orbital torque in a ferro-rotational/ferromagnetic metallic bilayer, allowing deterministic field-free switching.
 Our findings unveil a novel pathway for generating orbital currents beyond the conventional orbital Hall effect, broadening the landscape of orbitronics research to include novel ferroic materials and higher-order electric multipoles.